guzmanwolfrank/aws.cloud.wordpress/instructions.md

-Remember to delete all instances, services etc. to avoid recurring billing!
+#### Remember to delete all instances, services etc. to avoid recurring billing!

 ##### These instructions are for learning purposes only!

 #
-Running a DB instance external to Elastic Beanstalk decouples the database from the lifecycle of your environment.
-This lets you connect to the same database from multiple environments, swap out one database for another, or perform a blue/green deployment without affecting your database.

 #